vsyw/search-suggest/README.md

 The `el` property should be set to a CSS slector (#id) which must be as same as the `#id` you set for the `<input>` tag in the html file.

-The `data` property should be an `Object` with the format as below, the `item` value is used to render options.
+The `data` property should be an `Object` with the format as below, the `item` value is used as options in the suggest list.

 ```javascript
 {